nodelibraries/ioc/README.md

 const IUserServiceToken = Symbol('IUserService');

 // Register services
-// ⚠️ IMPORTANT: If a class constructor has parameters (dependencies), you MUST provide them in the dependencies array. services.addSingleton<ILogger>(ILoggerToken, Logger); // No dependencies - constructor has no parameters
+// ⚠️ IMPORTANT: If a class constructor has parameters (dependencies), you MUST provide them in the dependencies array,
+// and dependencies must appear in the array in the exact same order as the constructor parameters. services.addSingleton<ILogger>(ILoggerToken, Logger); // No dependencies - constructor has no parameters

-// ⚠️ IMPORTANT: The order of dependency tokens must match the constructor parameter order. services.addScoped<IUserService>(IUserServiceToken, UserService, [ILoggerToken]); // Has dependency - MUST provide [ILoggerToken]
+services.addScoped<IUserService>(IUserServiceToken, UserService, [ILoggerToken]); // Has dependency - MUST provide [ILoggerToken]

 // Build provider